awemorris/suika3/README.md

 This indicates that the sample game has passed the verification process to ensure it runs on either the actual hardware or an emulator.

+It just means we have a working codebase for the platform, and you need a final QA for your game.

 ### Will there be breaking changes?
 What is the compatibility policy?